imliuyzh/AntCatalog/README.md

 # AntCatalog
 ## Getting Started
-Before moving on in this section, please install Node.js and npm.
+Before moving on in this section, please install the latest LTS version of Node.js and npm.
 It is recommended to follow the tutorial [here](https://www.youtube.com/watch?v=ohBFbA0O6hs).

 ### Front end
 1. Enter the `client` folder in the command line and execute `npm i` to install the packages